elliesec/Bondage-College/BondageClub/Assets/Books/Markdown/TheBondageClubManual/TheBondageClubManual.md

 #### The Self-Bondage Skill

 The self-bondage skill represents your skill at applying bondage to yourself.
 AS you improve your self-bondage, you will be able to bind yourself with a wider variety of items, and more advanced techniques will become available to you.
+Remember that it's often easier to bind yourself than it is to escape!
+If you ever find yourself stuck in bondage, the Maid Sorority offers a rescue service - just ring the bell in the main hall.

 There are two main ways of improving your self-bondage skill: